Since going live last year, SCNCAC has taken the initiative to keep their Users up-to-date on key features via they call their Tip of the Week.

 That’s it!
 Our Speaking Engagement is complete.
 Administrators can easily report on these Engagements as well, complete with demographic information for attendees. 👍

-SCNCAC is truly dedicated to helping its centers do their best work by getting the most out of Collaborate, as evidenced by Nicole’s exceptional primer here.
+SCNCAC is truly dedicated to helping its centers do their best work by getting the most out of Collaborate, as evidenced by their exceptional primer here.
 Thanks again for allowing us to share it with hundreds of CACs and other non-profits around the country!

 SCNCAC’s Collaborate Implementation Highlights